If you need to build a new PC that can run all the current games without costing a fortune, then you’re on the right page.

-Before we go over all the parts in detail, let’s look at some of the basic features of our $700 PC.
+Before we go over all the parts in detail, we’re going to look at some of the basic features of our $700 PC.
 Here’s what we built it to do, as well as some of its limitations.

 Specialized For Gaming

-Finally, we didn’t spring for a gigantic hard drive.
-Instead, we opted for a 500 GB SSD, which gives much faster load times than a traditional drive and still has enough space to store several games.
-If you have lots of games or a large video library, you might want a larger disc drive, so we included a review of an external hard drive that’s inexpensive and reliable.
+And second, we didn’t spring for a gigantic hard drive.
+Instead, we opted for a 500 GB NVMe SSD, which works faster than you can blink, and still has enough space to store several games.

 The PC Build